gadgetguy08/nextcloudCalendarSkill/README.md

-**GoogleCalendarSkill with add events **
+**NextCloudCalendarSkill with add events **
 ===================

 For Mycroft
-An skill to use with Mycroft which allow to interact with google calendar.
+An skill to use with Mycroft which allow to interact with NextCloud calendar.
 Now is possible to add events with a lot of intents

 ----------